 What’s the difference between federal and state white-collar crimes?

-The difference between state and federal white-collar crimes is based on whether you have violated a state or federal law.
+The difference between Ohio state and federal white-collar crimes is based on whether you have violated an Ohio state or federal law.
 Similar to other types of criminal law, if your crime involves a federal agency then you have committed a federal crime.
 There are specific federal agencies that are often affected by white collar crimes, such as the IRS, United States Postal Service, Securities and Exchange Commission and United States Treasury.
 Often conduct results in a violation of both federal and state law.
 It is up to the authorities, sometimes with the input of the defense attorney, where the case will be prosecuted.
 And, in some circumstances, crimes can be prosecuted on both the federal and state levels.

 If you have been convicted of a white-collar crime, at the state or federal level, you could face:

 - Giving back any monies or property you have unlawfully taken